YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 - `icon`: reward icon
 - `comment`: show what you want to say under the reward button
 - `url`: your reward link (when you enable the reward link, it will automatically jump to your external link instead of expanding the QR code)
+- `methods`: Array, the methods of reward

+### QR Code for Reward

+QQ, WeChat, and Alipay reward icons are supported by default, and `color` is a custom icon color.

+- `name`: donating method
+- `path`: image path
+- `color`: icon color
+- `icon`: icon name

+You can override it in `yun.yml`.

 ```yaml
 reward: